 Students are not permitted to keep pets on campus or to feed stray animals.
+Small fish tanks are permitted, but students may only keep small fish or small amphibians.

 Telephone Contact

 There is one Voice Over Internet Phone in each apartment suite, and each dorm room.
 Each student has a direct line and voicemail box through the phone in the room.